JinhwanSul/mrsumtest/README.md

 ----
 ## Apply Mr.Sum on your summarization model

-We provide a sample code for training and evaluating a summarization model on Mr.Sum.
+We provide a sample code for training and evaluating summarization models on Mr.Sum.

-A summarization model developer can test their own model by implementing pytorch model under the `model/networks` folder.
+A summarization model developer can test their own model by implementing pytorch models under the `model/networks` folder.

 We provide the [`SimpleMLP`](model/networks/mlp.py) summarization model as an example.

 You can train your model on Mr.Sum dataset using the command below.
-Modify the configuration with your taste!
+Modify configurations with your taste!
 ```
 python main.py --train True --batch_size 8 --epochs 50 --tag exp1
 ```

-We referred to the code from [PGL-SUM](https://github.com/e-apostolidis/PGL-SUM).
+We referred the code from [PGL-SUM](https://github.com/e-apostolidis/PGL-SUM).

 ----